-- 17.5 If the national threshold has been met and support is appropriate but offers of support have not been engaged with by the parent, or support has not worked, a 'Notice to Improve' should usually be sent to give parents a final chance to engage in support.
-Before a 'Notice to Improve' is sent to parents, a member of the academy's Attendance Team will work with their Local Authority Link Officer to ensure it is the most appropriate course of action. - 17.6 Schools and local authorities should decide which parent(s) to involve in attendance legal intervention, but generally this should be all parents who have day to day responsibility for the child. - 17.7 The academy will not refer a case to the Local Authority for a Penalty Notice to be issued without first working with their Local Authority Link Officer, who will approve the referral. - 17.8 Where a pupil attends school in one Local Authority and lives in another, the overarching principle is that both the Local Authority in whose area the pupil attends school (the 'School LA') and the Local Authority in whose area the pupil lives (the 'Home LA') work together to support the pupil and family.
+- 17.5 If the national threshold has been met and support is appropriate but offers of support have not been engaged with by the parent, or support has not worked, a 'Notice to Improve' should usually be sent to give parents a final chance to engage in support. - 17.6 Schools and local authorities should decide which parent(s) to involve in attendance legal intervention, but generally this should be all parents who have day to day responsibility for the child. - 17.7 Where a pupil attends school in one Local Authority and lives in another, the overarching principle is that both the Local Authority in whose area the pupil attends school (the 'School LA') and the Local Authority in whose area the pupil lives (the 'Home LA') work together to support the pupil and family.
 The DfE guidance sets out responsibility in specific circumstances.